 Combination with lingua plicata is common.
+This constellation may occur as a partial manifestation of Melkersson-Rosenthal syndrome.
 Versch.
-Authors consider migratory plaques as a precursor stage of lingua plicata.
+Authors consider the migratory plaques as a precursor stage of lingua plicata.

 Glossitis mediana rhombica is considered a variant of wandering plaques.

-Furthermore, lingua geogrpahica is a partial manifestation of Reiter syndrome.
+Furthermore, lingua geographica is a partial manifestation of Reiter's syndrome.

-It is observed more frequently in Down syndrome.
+Exfoliatio areata linguae is increasingly observed in Down syndrome.

 Not infrequently, migratory plaques are observed as side effects in the context of oral toxicity of tyrosine kinase inhibitors .